hummingbot/hummingbot-site/docs/gateway/exchanges/pancakeswap.md

 ## 📘 Additional Resources

-See [Binance Smart Chain](/gateway/chains/binance-smart-chain) for more information about the default configuration settings and how to change them.
+See [BNB Chain](/gateway/chains/bnb-chain) for more information about the default configuration settings and how to change them.